 Those leaders who do not preach obeying the laws of God are false prophets even if they talk about Jesus (Matthew 7:15,22,23).
 Obeying the laws of God certainly includes preaching the gospel to all the world (Mat 28:19,20) in order to bring forth good fruit (Matthew 7:17-20).
 Therefore, the true leaders that God has appointed preach the gospel, do not preach lawlessness, and obey the laws of God themselves.

-More on church governance is included in the article The Bible, Polycarp, Herbert W. Armstrong and Roderick C. Meredith on Church Government.
+More on church governance is included in the article The Bible, Peter, Paul, John, Polycarp, Herbert W. Armstrong, Roderick C. Meredith, and Bob Thiel on Church Government.
 More on true and false religious leaders can be found in the articles Why Be Concerned About False and Heretical Leaders? and How To Determine If Someone is a True Prophet of God.